LiteSpeed Cache For WordPress

 With LS Cache

-Our personal experimentation was performed using a website with zero traffic… On a website with a large number of visitors, you should expect an exponentially larger boost in performance due to the fact that LSCache reduces the likelihood of a bottleneck forming due excessive resource usage or being throttled by cPanel.
+Our personal experimentation was performed using a website with zero traffic… On a website with many visitors, you should expect an exponentially larger boost in performance because LSCache reduces the likelihood of a bottleneck forming due to excessive resource usage or being throttled by cPanel.

-In similar tests performed by LiteSpeed, it was found that a standard WordPress website that was experiencing extreme load would deliver an average of 3.52 pages per second (assuming no other caching plugins are being used).
+In similar tests performed by LiteSpeed, testing found that a standard WordPress website experiencing extreme load would deliver an average of 3.52 pages per second (assuming no other caching plugins are being used).
 With LiteSpeed Cache enabled, these same websites were able to deliver a whopping 2,168 pages per second!
 It’s a no-brainer, really.